ryan-hays/core/README.md

 tf.nn.weighted_cross_entropy_with_logits()</pre>

 While running, the main script creates directoris with various outputs:
-<pre>/summaries/logs - stores some of the outputs of performance
+<pre>/summaries/logs  # stores some of the outputs of performance
-/summaries/netstate - stores the saved weights of the network /summaries/test - stores some of the variable states for visualization in tensorboard /summaries/train - stores some of the variable states for visualization in tensorboard</pre>
+/summaries/netstate   # stores state of the network /summaries/test       # stores some of the variable states for visualization in tensorboard /summaries/train      # stores some of the variable states for visualization in tensorboard</pre>

 ***av3_input*** [av3_input.py](./av3_input.py)